As described by the Indigenous Food Systems Network, food sovereignty rests on four interconnected principles:

 Conclusion: Stand Firm, Paddle ForwardI closed my talk with a waiata (song):

+Mā wai rā e taurima / Te marae i waho nei? / Mā te tika, mā te pono / Me te aroha e.
+Who will tend to the marae here? / Truth, honesty, and love will.
+In these times of turbulence, evaluation can be an anchor—or it can be a rudder.
+When grounded in truth, in love, and in our obligations to place and people, it becomes both.
+To my fellow evaluators: stand firm in your place.
+Paddle together.
+And always, always let the land show you how to move forward.
 On 23 May 2025, the EvalIndigenous Global Network, hosted an advocacy workshop with the Ogiek Council of Elders, community elders and representatives in the wake of the new Government of Kenya intention to redraw the Mau Forest cutline.
 A court ruling on September 30, 2024, upheld the legality of the 2001 cutline.
 And now the government has started implementing the long-awaited process of redrawing and beaconing the boundaries to separate forests and settlements of the six schemes created following the 2001 decision.
 The right to Indigenous territoryA major issue raised is the lack of consultation with the Ogiek community in ongoing government plans, particularly the fencing of the Mau Forest.
 The fear of the Ogiek community is that this is a political process supervised by political leaders from other communities, while they don’t have a voice.
 This has raised concerns that they are likely to be evicted once again, given that there is no one to talk on their behalf.
 It is in this context that the EvalIndigenous Global Network has come in to stand in solidarity with not only the Ogiek community, but as a voice for all the other Indigenous Communities in Kenya facing similar challenges.
 Read the Advocacy Letter addressed to The Principal Secretary, Ministry of Interior and National Administration, Government of Kenya.
 Emilly Kirui, one of the Ogiek Elders, highlighted the broader context which reflects ongoing challenges faced by indigenous communities in Kenya, including slow implementation of court rulings affirming their land rights and continued evictions under the guise of conservation efforts.
 Despite legal victories, such as the African Court’s recognition of Ogiek rights over the Mau Forest, government inaction and bureaucratic hurdles have left many families in uncertainty.
 The Ogiek and other Indigenous groups continue to call for the enforcement of legal protections, full implementation of court decisions, and the establishment of co-management frameworks for resource sharing and land governance.
 A key demand from the Ogiek is the urgent implementation of court rulings affirming their rights to ancestral lands, particularly following a 2022 African Court decision in their favour.
 Despite this legal victory, the community reports that enforcement remains stalled, leaving them vulnerable to forced evictions and continued encroachment.
 They are also advocating for the issuance of land titles to secure their homes and heritage, and for the integration of traditional governance systems into formal structures.
 The right to free, prior and informed consent

 One of the Ogiek Human Rights Defenders, Alexander Kisioi Koech, highlights findings from a recent 2024–2025 study by EvalIndigenous Global Network, which demonstrate the critical necessity for policy reforms that align with both Kenya’s constitutional commitments and its international obligations.
 The current frameworks are seen as insufficient in protecting the rights and interests of indigenous peoples, underscoring the importance of immediate government action to address these gaps.